 CEN instances are the basic resources that are used to create and manage cloud networks.
 Transit routers are deployed on CEN instances.

 A CEN instance can contain one or more transit routers.
-You can use bandwidth plans and the cross-region connection feature of transit routers to enable communication between network instances in different regions.
+You can purchase bandwidth plans and create inter-region connections on transit routers to enable communication between network instances in different regions.

 - Transit routers